 I. Three Views of Change

-Our next two chapters are about universal foresight.
-They discuss topics like change, purpose, and the future from the biggest perspective humanity can take—our universe as a special system that has generated us.
-We will consider our universe from the perspective of both science and systems theory (testable philosophy), and see what that Big Picture view can tell us about not only our universe, but also our species, our societies, and ourselves.
+We’ll discuss universal foresight both in this chapter, Acceleration, and in Chapter 11, Evo Devo Foresight.
+In both chapters, we will consider our universe from the perspective of both science and systems theory (testable philosophy), and see what that Big Picture view can tell us about not only our universe, but also our species, our societies, and ourselves.
 As you’ll see, there’s much to be gained from this view, and a lot still to be discovered.

 This chapter will introduce you to the biggest megatrend driving our future–accelerating change.
 Something really curious is happening in our universe, to life, and to human society.
 Certain things are always going faster every year.
 Understanding why that is, and what we can expect next, can be called acceleration studies, an academic discipline that doesn’t yet exist, but should.